-317 318 319 • The libraries will also be reviewed to determine whether they also include algorithms or supporting components for quantum-resistant algorithms that were selected for standardization by the NIST post-quantum cryptography standardization process.
-320 321 322 323 • Where a library does not include support for a NIST-selected algorithm, the library will be identified as such and a recommendation will be made regarding inclusion of one or more NIST-selected algorithms that fulfill one or more functions of the quantum-vulnerable routines that are included in the library.
-324 325 326 • Where a library does include support for a NIST-selected algorithm, a recommendation will be made to determine that the algorithm or algorithmic element supports a correct implementation of the NIST-selected algorithm.
-327 328 • Based on collaborator input, an attempt will be made to identify the most commonly called libraries.
-329 330 331 332 333 334 • - The result of this scenario will be identification of commonly employed cryptographic libraries that support only quantum-vulnerable algorithms, identification of cryptographic libraries that support one or more NIST-selected algorithms, and notes identifying algorithms/modes selected, issues associated with correct support for the quantum-resistant algorithms, and flagging of those libraries that have known malware or other security-relevant coding flaws.
-335 Scenario 3: Cryptographic applications and cryptographic support applications that include or 330 are locu 337 338 339 340 341 342 The initial step in this scenario is identification and selection of example cryptographic applications and cryptographic support applications that include or are focused on quantum-vulnerable public-key cryptography.
-Applications supporting information exchange protocols such as Transport Layer Security (TLS) will be included, as well as those supporting critical operating system and infrastructure processes including financial systems and infrastructure control systems.
-343 344 345 346 347 348 349 • 5 Second, the team will identify the cryptographic function or functions supported by the quantum-vulnerable algorithm(s) in each cryptographic application and cryptographic support application (e.g., key agreement, key wrapping, digital signature, authentication).
-As part of this step, the team will flag system security dependencies on the availability of each cryptographic application and cryptographic support application (e.g., subject identification, access authorization, confidentiality of data in transit and/or at rest).
-350 351 352 • - The third step will be to identify any information exchange and processing protocols that are dependent on each cryptographic application and cryptographic support application being examined.
-353 354 355 356 357 358 • Fourth, the team will identify the information technology or operational technology environment in which each cryptographic application and cryptographic support application is being used and will categorize the FIPS 199 [4] risk associated with the failure of or unavailability of the application.
-The team will identify any compensating controls that might be used to provide the needed control in lieu of an unavailable or non-functional application.
-359 360 361 • - The team will next identify algorithm characteristics required by or limited by each cryptographic or cryptographic support application examined (e.g., key size, block size, mode of operation supported, error tolerance, latency, throughput).
+- This scenario has as its initial step identifying a set of cryptographic libraries that are commonly used in development of cryptographic software. - This representative set of libraries will then be reviewed to identify the presence of calls to routines associated with quantum-vulnerable public-key algorithms. - The libraries will also be reviewed to determine whether they also include algorithms or supporting components for quantum-resistant algorithms that were selected for standardization by the NIST post-quantum cryptography standardization process. - Where a library does not include support for a NIST-selected algorithm, the library will be identified as such and a recommendation will be made regarding inclusion of one or more NIST-selected algorithms that fulfill one or more functions of the quantum-vulnerable routines that are included in the library. - Where a library does include support for a NIST-selected algorithm, a recommendation will be made to determine that the algorithm or algorithmic element supports a correct implementation of the NIST-selected algorithm. - Based on collaborator input, an attempt will be made to identify the most commonly called libraries and where in those libraries "hooks" for cryptographic algorithms are present. - The result of this scenario will be identification of commonly employed cryptographic libraries that support only quantum-vulnerable algorithms, identification of cryptographic libraries that support one or more NIST-selected algorithms, and notes identifying algorithms/modes selected, issues associated with correct support for the quantum-resistant algorithms and flagging of those libraries that have known malware or other security-relevant coding flaws.

+Scenario 3: Cryptographic applications and cryptographic support applications that include or are focused on quantum-vulnerable public-key cryptography

+- The initial step in this scenario is identification and selection of example cryptographic applications and cryptographic support applications that include or are focused on quantum-vulnerable public-key cryptography.
+Applications supporting information exchange protocols such as Transport Layer Security (TLS) will be included, as well as those supporting critical operating system and infrastructure processes including financial systems and infrastructure control systems. - Second, the team will identify the cryptographic function or functions supported by the quantum-vulnerable algorithm(s) in each cryptographic application and cryptographic support application (e.g., key agreement, key wrapping, digital signature, authentication).
+As part of this step, the team will flag system security dependencies on the availability of each cryptographic application and cryptographic support application (e.g., subject identification, access authorization, confidentiality of data in transit and/or at rest). - The third step will be to identify any information exchange and processing protocols that are dependent on each cryptographic application and cryptographic support application being examined.